AniFichadia/EzSqlite/README.md

 Android library to reduce SQLite Database boilerplate code.
 This is a no frills, zero reflection and code generation implementation of code that is typically repeated when configuring SQLite in Android projects.

 The library provides basic CRUD operations and is suitable for flat/non-relational tables.
-A single integer primary key is assumed for simplicity.
+A single, integer primary key is assumed for simplicity.

 To use this library, extend BaseSQLiteOpenHelper for every database, and BaseDataSource and DataPersister for every table required.